 Do you have a certain method when you are working on a travel writing piece?
-For example how did something like Sicilian Summer come about?
+For example, how did something like Sicilian Summer come about?

-Sicilian Summer just started with being inspire and jotting down notes of my experiences and thoughts wherever I went.
-Then trying to make some semblance or order and sense out of them, and a whole lot of extra research when I returned.
+Sicilian Summer just started with being inspired and jotting down notes of my experiences and thoughts wherever I went.
+Then trying to make some semblance of order and sense out of them, and a whole lot of extra research when I returned.
 I suppose even short articles work more or less the same way in miniature.
 Good note taking at source is certainly the basis of any good travel piece.

 Montalto is the fictionalized town in Sicilian Summer, what is the real small Sicilian town near Messina it was inspired by?
 Why did you feel the need to disguise the name in your book?

 There would be no point in disguising the name if I was going to tell you where it really is!
 I just felt that, given I was writing about the personal lives of so many people in that village, that I should protect their privacy.
 You know, writers always dream of having bestsellers.
 I had visions of queues of fans knocking on villagers doors… I don’t think they would have wanted that.